ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

     Please change the ``username`` variable to suit your own project.
     If you want to work within your own ``root`` collection, set ``username`` to ``root``.

-Here ``username`` will be used to ensure that all records and collections are created within this parent collection.

 Data Records
 ------------